-The Middle Ages saw the emergence of breweries, both monastic and secular.
-In the 19th and 20th centuries, scientific (Pasteur) and technical advances led to the development of brewing.
 For some years now, the production and consumption of beer has been booming.
-The diversity, the variety of shapes and materials of the containers is worth an exhibition.
-And it can be enjoyed without moderation.
+The diversity, the variety of shapes and materials of the containers was worth an exhibition.
+Which could be enjoyed without moderation.

 The nostalgia of convivial moments is adorned with the blues of the Drôme and the dinnerware of Saint-Uze.

 Regional House of tableware and Longchamps’s faience factory: 1980–2020.

 Visiting an exhibition is also travelling, especially if it invites you to travel the world!